ZanderOlidan/blockchain-apps/DECENT/README.md

     $ export CC=gcc-5
     $ export GXX=g++-5

 The version of CMAKE in DECENT Network instruction is higher than installed CMAKE version on Ubuntu 16.04.
-This may or may not have any effect, but installing it nonetheless. `cmake version 3.5.1` to `cmake version 3.7.2`
+This _may not_ have any effect, but installing it nonetheless. `cmake version 3.5.1` to `cmake version 3.7.2`

     # Download and build CMake 3.7.2
     $ mkdir -p ~/dev/DECENTfoundation/DECENT-Network-third-party